Bullet Journaling and Procrastination

 How to Leave Distraction Behind

-So you may be wondering how exactly to make this all happen.
+So you may wonder how to make this all happen.
 How do you create a digital bullet journal with Evernote?
 How do you get more productive while leaving distraction and perfectionism behind?